 Maybe you’re about to buy a home or a car—or maybe just your first washing machine.
 Whatever it is, you should understand how to compare prices, how to do research via Consumer Reports, and how to make a smart purchase.

 This one seems so silly I almost didn’t put it in here, but then I thought about it.
-How many of us just use our debit card without writing things down in a checkbook?
-How many of us write checks and then sort of forget until they show up in our online banking?
-Being able to physically write a check and record it in your checkbook is a skill that will keep you in touch with your finances.
+How many of us just use our debit card without writing things down?
+How many of us pay bills online or have them set up to automatically be debited from our accounts and then sort of forget until they show up on bank statement?
+Being able to record your expenses is a skill that will keep you in touch with your finances.
 It keeps you immediately accountable for what you’re spending.
-If you need to get a jumpstart on balancing your checkbook, try committing to write things down for a month and see if you notice a different in your spending patterns.
+If you need to get a jumpstart on balancing your finances, try committing to write things down for a month and see if you notice a different in your spending patterns.

 26. How to Use Coupons